Render tree¶

 renderable children must produce a group primitive of some sort:

-, etc. Among those, use
+svg, g, use, marker, etc. Among those, use and

-are especially interesting since they must explode their
+marker are especially interesting since they must explode their

 referenced subtree into a shadow DOM, which librsvg doesn’t support